This guide has everything you need to know about how to become a travel photographer.

 Now, this is what you do with the images you have left that didn’t sell as editorial in steps 1-5.

 - Sign up to a rights-managed stock agency (do some Googling to find a good reputable one that is accepting new photographers, it can be tricky)

-- If you get accepted then upload your images there and see which ones get accepted.
-You get a much better cut of the sale from rights managed agencies compared to microstock agencies so that’s why I suggested doing that before moving onto the next step.
+- If you get approved, upload your images there and see which ones get accepted.
+You get a much better cut of the sale from rights-managed agencies compared to microstock agencies so that’s why I suggested doing this before moving onto the next step.

 - Make non-exclusive accounts on microstock websites such as iStock and Shutterstock and upload the images that didn’t get accepted by rights-managed there.
 Make sure that you have given them good descriptive titles and lots of keywords (if you use Lightroom then you can add keywords for each image there, if not you can do it when you upload).

-- Any images that didn’t sell as editorial in steps 1-5 and also didn’t get accepted by rights managed stock agencies in steps 6-7 will end being thrown into microstock that way you should have very few ‘burner’ images left (ones that you just cannot sell at all).
-Following these 10 steps will help you squeeze out the last bit of remaining value.
+- Any images that didn’t sell as editorial in steps 1-5, and also didn’t get accepted by rights-managed stock agencies in steps 6-7, will end being thrown into microstock.
+That way you should have very few ‘burner’ images left (ones that you just cannot sell at all).
+Following these 10 steps will help you squeeze out the last bit of remaining value from your photos.

 Creating relationships with clients

-Even though it’s a lot of effort to write a ton of individual pitches and backstories for your photos, the reason I say you should go after editorial work first is for 2 reasons.
-1) it pays the best and 2) it opens a dialogue with people who you know are always looking to buy images.
+Even though it’s a lot of effort to write a ton of individual pitches and backstories for your photos, the reason I say you should go after editorial work first is for two reasons.
+Firstly, it pays the best and secondly, it opens a dialogue with people who you know are always looking to buy images.